ssharmaSD/predicting_power_outages/README.md

 This is a data science project that investigates the features that can help us predict if a power outage will be severe based on several factors from previous power outage data.
 This project is for the UCSD course DSC 80: The Practice and Application of Data Science.

 ## Introduction
-The dataset I have chosen covers major power outage data in the continental United States starting from January 2000 up to July 2016.
+The dataset I have chosen covers major power outage data in the United States starting from January 2000 up to July 2016.
-The main questions that I want to focus on in this project is: **When and where do major power outages tend to occur?
+The main questions that I want to focus on in this project are: **When and where do major power outages tend to occur?
 And what variables and characteristics are most likely to lead to a higher severity outage?**
 There is a greater significance to understanding this dataset.
 By having more in-depth knowledge on these outages there is the possibility of letting people know when outages, especially severe ones, are likely to occur so that they can prepare accordingly.
 This data set contains 1534 rows where each row represents a different instance of a power outage.